 6.9 Clean and Safe Buildings and Facilities

-Our supplier shall provide workers with safe and clean buildings and facilities.
+Our suppliers shall provide workers with safe and clean buildings and facilities.
 This includes workers having access to clean drinking water, adequate and clean toilet facilities, sanitary food preparation and storage areas as well as safe and clean eating facilities.

 7.1 Management Systems

-Our supplier shall identify the senior executive and company representatives responsible for ensuring the management systems and associated programs are in place.
+Our suppliers shall identify the senior executive and company representatives responsible for ensuring the management systems and associated programs are in place.
 Additionally, senior management will review the systems periodically with the focus on ensuring they are adequate.

 7.2 Environmental and Social Objectives

-Our supplier shall set performance objectives set to realistic timeframes with implementation plans.
+Our suppliers shall set performance objectives set to realistic timeframes with implementation plans.
 These objectives shall look to improve on their environmental and social performance and shall be available in written form if required.
 The objectives shall also have clear processes in place for reviewing the progress and amending expectations as appropriate.

 7.3 Audits, Assessments and Corrective Actions

-Our supplier shall conduct self-evaluations periodically and allow for external auditors to conduct similar audits of their facilities to ensure that they conform to legal and regulatory requirements.
-In cases where the contents of this code are more detailed and/or stricter than local laws and regulations audits shall check to ensure that they comply with the content of this Code of Conduct and our contractual requirements on ethical, environmental and societal responsibility.
+Our suppliers shall conduct self-evaluations periodically and allow for external auditors to conduct similar audits of their facilities to ensure that they conform to legal and regulatory requirements.
+In cases where the contents of this code are more detailed and/or stricter than local laws and regulations, audits shall check to ensure that they comply with the content of this Code of Conduct and our contractual requirements on ethical, environmental and societal responsibility.